MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 > [!TIP]
 > To ensure that popups are displayed even when documents are shared from outside Outlook **(File > Share > Attach a copy),** also configure the [PostponeMandatoryBeforeSave](#remove-not-now-for-documents-when-you-use-mandatory-labeling) advanced setting.

-### To implement the warn, justify, or block pop-up messages for specific labels:
+### To implement the warn, justify, or block pop-up messages for specific labels

 For the selected policy, create one or more of the following advanced settings with the following keys.
 For the values, specify one or more labels by their GUIDs, each one separated by a comma.